flowsforapex/bpmn-modeler/README.md

 ## Description

-BPMN Modeler with customised Properties Panel
+BPMN Modeler with customised Properties Panel, that is used in Flows for APEX.

 ## Run the app